MLaminekane/Stock_management/README.md

 ## Description
-Devoir2 is a C++ project that simulates a business environment with various components such as clients, products, orders, and suppliers.
+Stock management is a C++ project that simulates a business environment with various components such as clients, products, orders, and suppliers.
 The project includes functionalities for managing inventory, processing orders, and generating quality assurance reports.

 ## Project Structure
 ## Requirements